rlyon/hpcc-training/shell-scripts.md

 ### Arguments, conditionals and special variables

 You've seen arguments before.
-We have used them with ```ls```, ```wget```, ```cut```, and so on.
+We have used them with ```ls```, ```cut```, and so on.
 They are the information that you pass to the command that lets the command know what to do, what file to work on, and where to put it after you are done.
 The bash program will automatically grab everything after the command and create special variables that contain information about the arguments and the arguments themselves.
 These special variables include:

 * ```$#``` - Contains the number of arguments.
 * ```$1``` - Contains the first argument.